vismodo/Remote-Desktop/README.md

 pip install pyautogui
 ```

-* You now need to download [`server.py`](https://github.com/vismodo/Remote-Desktop/blob/main/server.py) to one of the computers and [`client.py`](https://github.com/vismodo/Remote-Desktop/blob/main/client.py) to the rest.
+* You now need to download [`server.py`](https://github.com/vismodo/Remote-Desktop/blob/main/server.py) onto one of the computers and [`client.py`](https://github.com/vismodo/Remote-Desktop/blob/main/client.py) to the rest.

 * Now run [`server.py`](https://github.com/vismodo/Remote-Desktop/blob/main/server.py) on and note the IP address as well as the port that comes as an alert.